The Sayvant Quality System (SQS)

 Sayvant Quality System.

-Manual QA was never built to scale with AI-generated documentation.
-SQS was.
+Manual chart review was never built to scale to 100% of cases.
+SQS is.

 Traditional QA ManualSayvant Quality System Automated

-TimingDays or weeks after dispositionReal time, as notes are drafted
+TimingDays or weeks after dischargeReal time, as notes are drafted (at bedside)

 40%